alsaibie/me417/numerical_lessons_matlab/Numerical_Simulation_PID_Controller.md

 @def title = "Numerical Integration - PID Controller"

-# Numerical Integration - PID Controller
+# Implementing a PID Controller in Numerical Integration Simulation
-This example explains how to take simulate the closed-loop response of a system with a PID controller, using basic numerical integration.
+This note explains how to simulate the closed-loop response of a system that has a zero with a PID controller, using basic numerical integration.

 Consider the following system, $G_p=\dfrac{3(s+3)}{s^2+3s+15}$, for which we want to apply the controller $G_c=0.007(s+20)\dfrac{s+6}{s}$ in unity feedback.

-If we want to simulate the closed-loop response to a step input, using the built-in functions, we first have to compute the closed-loop transfer function.
+If we want to simulate the closed-loop response to a step input, using the built-in functions, we can compute the direct closed-loop transfer function.
 $G_{cl}=\dfrac{G_cG_p}{1+G_cG_p}$

+Then we can directly use the `step()` response function.

 ```matlab